‘How can I trust them?’ Hostage’s cousin questions IDF commitment

 Brit Israeli: On October 7, I was at home.
 We woke up to the sound of sirens and went to the safe room.
 At first, we didn’t think much of it because in Israel, this happens once or twice a year.
 But then I remembered my cousin is right next to Gaza—less than five kilometers away.
 My first thought was maybe he would just be working and would not want to be interrupted right now.
 But we didn’t think terrorists would come inside Israel and start murdering people.
 We never imagined something like this could happen because Israel is our home, the place where we’re supposed to feel protected.

 That morning, my cousin and the other soldiers went to their tank and fought for three hours.
 We had no contact with them.
 For two months, we didn’t know what had happened.
-Five days after the attack, the army reached their tank and found the bodies of Itay’s colleagues, but my cousin’s body wasn’t there.
-We still hoped he was alive, waiting for him to come home and tell us what really happened.
+Five days after the attack, the army reached their tank and found the body of just one tank crew member, Tomer Leibovich.
+The bodies of the rest of the crew weren't there.
+We still hoped Itay was alive, and that he'd eventually come home and tell us what really happened.
 For two months, we had no information about whether he was kidnapped, dead, or hiding somewhere.
 We fought to get answers.
-Then, on March 12, we got the message that my cousin had died in the battle on October 7.
-But we’re still waiting for him to come home.
+Then, on March 12, we got the message that my cousin, along with Daniel Perez, had died in the battle on October 7.
+The fourth crew member, Matan Angrest, was taken alive into Gaza.
+We’re still waiting for Itay to come home.
 Without his body, we don’t have closure.
 We need him to come home.
 We don’t want to harm any civilians.
 We’re not bad people.
 We just need him back.
 That’s all.

 TML: Can you tell us a bit more about your cousin?
 What kind of person was he?